Residence Permit Regulations

 Outline of Visa & Residence Permit Application Process

 Members of the School who need a visa and a residence permit need to apply for a “Member of a Foreign Archaeological School” visa before entry into Greece.
-The formalities involved in this process are set forth in a special Law (#4251) of 1 April 2014.
+The formalities involved in this process are set forth in a special Law (5038/2023) effective as of 1 April 2024.
 This has clarified the residence situation for Members of the School.
-According to this law, members of the foreign archaeological schools are specifically covered under article 17.
-Reference to these paragraphs should be made at the time of application for the visa.
-Tell the consular official that you are applying for a “Member of a Foreign Archaeological School” visa as set forth in article 17 of Law 4251/2014, which can be downloaded here and taken with you for your application.
+According to this law, members of the foreign archaeological schools are specifically covered under article 9.

-To apply for a visa, members must submit their application in person at a Greek consulate in the country that they are a resident.
+To apply for a visa, members must first submit this form (HERE) and a scan of their passport to the Assistant Director and to Mr. Pantelis Paschos, who will be helping you through the visa and residency application process.
+You may also securely upload your passport here.
+Once this information has been submitted to the ministry and approved, members will be sent a pre-approval document and may then schedule an in person application appointment at a Greek consulate in the country that they are a resident.
 For contact information for the Greek consulate for your area of the US, click here.
 Members are advised to contact their local consulate to schedule an appointment and to confirm the actual fee (and method of payment) of the visa application, as that can vary.

 Members can download a sample Greek visa, in order to see the elements required for the residence permit, including the Type of Visa ("D"), Number of Entries ("Multiple"), and Remarks ("Member of a Foreign Archaeological School/ΜΕΛΗ ΞΕΝΩΝ ΑΡΧΑΙΛΟΓΙΚΩΝ ΣΧΟΛΩΝ").